Resonant Frequency #54

 As a listening experience, Jaal ab Dullah is thrilling.
 For all the welcome talk about poorly conceived mastering these days, this is probably the loudest record I own, which suits the music perfectly.
 As was Jones' practice, the drums were played live, not looped, and recorded onto analog tape.
 From there, Jones approached the layered tracks with a dub sensibility, throwing in phasing effects, echo, and sudden shifts in volume.
 Some of the compression is insane, encircling the percussion hits in a spiky halo of grating distortion.
 But Jones was also a fan of extreme dynamics.
 Some tracks begin with seconds of pinging electronics so distant they are barely audible but which then amplify to speaker-blowing levels in an instant.
 The rhythms come from around the world-- "Bombay Vinyl Junkie" has a hip-hop sensibility, accentuated by the grinding and abrasive needle thrashing that serves a melodic function, while "Ultra Orthodox, And No Cheating" has the feel of North Africa-- and are being continually deconstructed, with dub drop-outs and weird, glitchy splices.
 The album grooves, hard, but in a way that always feels off-balance.
 Tracks either go on a bit too long, past the point when they've ceased to develop, or like on "The Zouave Who Turned a Blind Ear", they disappear after a minute, just at the point when they've starting to build some momentum.

 But how, exactly, these vicious and exhilarating tracks are to be squared with titles like "Bengal Motorcycle Death Trap" is never clear.
-Muslimgauze was fueled by disgust with oppression, but the music has a disturbingly ambiguous relationship to power.
+Muslimgauze was fuelled by disgust with oppression, but the music has a disturbingly ambiguous relationship to power.
 The drums are so visceral, so unyielding in their force and the throb of repetition, they can conceivably be heard as fascistic.
 When you hear voices crying out in Arabic amid the crushing beats, with song titles that rail against the domination of the weak by the strong, you can certainly feel the force of what's being conveyed, but a suitable response-- anger, disgust, sadness-- is nowhere to be found.
 Instead, the music is so forceful and aggressive it can feel like a celebration of power, an aural violence that borders on the pornographic.
 Unlike other records with disturbing imagery and brutal sonics, Muslimgauze never feels like a cartoon.
 So listening to it, knowing everything I know about who Bryn Jones was and what he stood for, can feel wrong, almost to the point where I feel guilty.
 But that's part of the package, I suppose-- all these forces happening at once are what make this music so singular.
 At times I've wondered, given Jones' concerns, what kind of records he might have made if he'd lived to see the post-9/11 world, and it's almost too much to contemplate.

 by Mark Richardson (February 8, 2008)